Tosche/Pixel-Color-Font-with-Glyphs/README.md

 ### Web

 The web version has to be COLR/CPAL, and the Web instances in this file are set up that way.
-Ideally you would want to use embedded SVG format, but Chrome is hell-bent on not supporting it.
+Ideally you would want to use embedded SVG format, but Chrome seems to be hell-bent on not supporting it.
 The only format supported by all browsers is the COLR/CPAL format.
 Some websites say colour web fonts are not possible merely because SVG is not supported by Chrome, but COLR/CPAL is universally supported.
-Although it has graphical limitation, some form of color fonts are certainly possible.
+Although the graphical expression is limited to just layered outlines (no blur, gradient, etc...), there is at least one colour font format that works across the board.

 In the instance, you need to specify which color palette you're going to use.
 That's the custom parameter called "Color Palette for CPAL".
 Remember, computers count from zero and the first palette has to be 0.

 Chrome and Firefox use the default layer (i.e. fallback) in a particular way.
 Basically its bounds has to cover the sum of all Color layers outlines, and the fallback layer works kind of like a mask.
 For demonstration purpose, I have put a lowercase "a" in the same Color design but smaller area of default outline.
 You can see that the "a" appears clipped in Chrome and Firefox.
-Maybe the easiest solution (laziest) is to put a big-enough rectangle in every glyph.
+Maybe the easiest solution (laziest) is to put a big enough rectangle in every glyph.

 <img src="https://raw.githubusercontent.com/Tosche/Pixel-Color-Font-with-Glyphs/master/Images/COLR_Clipping.gif" alt="COLR_Clipping">

 ### Desktop

-The most consistently supported color format is SVG, in fact SVG-embedded OTF is so close to being universally supported (the only outlier being Chrome).
-Creative Cloud and Core Text apps (TextEdit, Pages, etc.) support the SVG format, so that's the way.
+The most consistently supported color font format is SVG; Creative Cloud and Core Text apps: TextEdit, Pages, etc. support the SVG format.
+In fact SVG-embedded OTF is very close to being universally supported both in desktop and web apps (the only outlier being Chrome), maybe one day we can just use SVG.

 The normal way to make an SVG-embedded color font with Glyphs is to make a new layer in a glyph, rename it as "svg", and drop an SVG file, and repeat that to all glyphs.
 However, Glyphs can generate an SVG-embedded OTF using the COLR/CPAL source.
 All you need to do is to add "Color Layers to SVG" instance custom parameter in order to declare that you're going to export it as such, and specify which palette you're going to use, via "Color Palette for SVG".
 Remember, computers count from zero and the first palette has to be 0.

-Unlike the web solution, the fallback outline does not have to cover the whole area of your color design (at least where I tested)
+Unlike the web solution, the fallback outline does not have to cover the whole area of your color design at least where I tested.

 ##### License